 This option is primarily for those with long service and high earnings and enables them to receive a higher tax-free sum.
 This calculation is based on average annual earnings over the past three working years and multiplying this by the number of years services, then dividing this answer by 15 and deducting any Tax-free lump sum already paid or the discounted value of any future tax free lump sum due from a pension scheme.

 While not to be interpreted as a legal entitlement to a statutory amount, the Dept of Employment Affairs and Social Protection have a Redundancy calculator redundancy calculator (click here) that might be useful.

 Deciding on which option best suits you and why is where we can help.
+Redundancy and tax relief need not be a further ordeal.
 Just make an appointment through our online booking facility to explore the options open to you.

 Find Out How We Can Help You

 Improve your financial future by arranging a call back or online meeting.